-Section 5.2 A table that shows your costs for a one-month supply of a drug
+Section 5.2 Your costs for a one-month supply of a drug

 During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.

 - "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.